SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/DSLDoubleDispatch/DSLDoubleDispatch.md

 ### Now a DieHandle as receiver

 Our solution does not handle the case where the receiver is a die handle.
 This is what we will address now.
-Now we are ready to apply the same pattern than before but for the case where the receiver is a die handle.
+Now we are ready to apply the same pattern as before but for the case where the receiver is a die handle.
 We will just say to the argument of the message `+` that we want to sum it with a _die handle_ this time.

 We know how to sum two die handles, it is the code we already defined in the previous chapter.
 We rename the `+` method as `sumWithHandle:` to be able to invoke it while redefining the method `+`.
-Basically this method creates a new handle, then adds the dice of the receiver and the argument to it and returns the new handle.
+Basically, this method creates a new handle, then adds the dice of the receiver and the argument to it, and returns the new handle.

 ```
 DieHandle >> sumWithHandle: aDieHandle